-The following chart shows the current and historical status of multiple-site virtual UK contact centre operations in 2011, 2016 and 2021.
+The following chart shows the current and historical status of multiple-site virtual UK contact centre operations in 2012, 2017 and 2022.

-47% of this year's respondents' centres are part of a multiple-site operation, and as such are potentially part of a larger virtual contact centre structure.
+50% of this year's respondents' centres are part of a multiple-site operation, and as such are potentially part of a larger virtual contact centre structure.

-63% of multi-site contact centres act as part of a full virtual contact centre operation (the highest figure on record), with a further 17% acting as a part of a partial virtual operation (e.g. in cases where only a few of the overall number of UK operations are linked together).
+60% of multi-site contact centres act as part of a full virtual contact centre operation, with a further 16% acting as a part of a partial virtual operation (e.g. in cases where only a few of the overall number of UK operations are linked together).
 This is a significant rise on the results seen 10 years ago.

-Figure 97: Virtual and stand-alone operations, 2011, 2016 & 2021 (multisite operations only)
+Figure 97: Virtual and stand-alone operations, 2012, 2017 & 2022 (multisite operations only)